Famous Russian nannies

 In the essay Russian in Japan in 1854, Goncharov relates feelings about events with the impressions of the nanny’s stories: “I did not believe that it was in reality.
 In another minute it seemed to me that I was a child, the nurse was telling me the wonderful tales about unheard people, and I was falling asleep in her hands and saw it in my dream”.

 Anna Katamenkova, Nikolai Berdyaev’s babysitter, was very religious, kind and caring.
 She, like many nannies in Russian homes, was not considered a servant, but a family member.
 Berdyaev saw her as the embodiment of classical Russian nanny.

 Katerinushka was the nanny of Dmitry Likhachev (the outstanding Soviet Russian scholar who was considered the world’s foremost expert in Old Russian language and literature).
 She had her own house in Ust-Izhora, but lived mostly in families to help them without thought of reward.
 “Katerina had rolled” – they talked about her when the nurse suddenly disappeared for a month or a year to go to another family where her help was needed.

-The nanny didn’t want Krasavina to become a ballerina.
+The nanny didn’t want Karsavina to become a ballerina.
 Dunyasha often told a story about a friend acrobat, who “broke all the bones” to become flexible.
-During Krasavina’s first debut as a ballerina at the Mariinsky Theatre Dunyasha began to weep loudly so she had to go out of the theater.
+During Karsavina’s first debut as a ballerina at the Mariinsky Theatre Dunyasha began to weep loudly so she had to go out of the theater.